pculture/miro-user-manual/en/contributing.rst

 When you encounter bugs in Miro, report them.
-Sometimes people encounter problems that other people encounter, but if no one reports it, we're not aware of it.
+Sometimes people encounter problems that other people encounter, but if no one reports it, we might not be aware of it.

 A "bug" is a generic term covering an aspect of Miro that needs attention.
 This could be any of the following: